ratymatti/fish-app/README.md

 # Only Fishes

-Only Fishes is a React application that allows users to keep track of fishes he/she catches.
+Only Fishes is a React application that allows users to keep track of fishes they catch.
 The application also provides weather updates based on the user's location.

 ## Features